How to facilitate a virtual brainstorming session

 When you’re facilitating a team working virtual, there are a few other key things to keep in mind.

-First, make sure that everyone is actively participating in the virtual brainstorming session.
+Then, make sure that everyone is actively participating in the virtual brainstorming session.
 Without the physical presence of your colleagues, it can be easy to miss a turn or get distracted by other tasks.
 That’s why it’s important to have a leader who facilitates the meeting and makes sure that everyone’s voice is heard.
 You can also try using breakout rooms in Microsoft Teams or Zoom to help keep people engaged and on track.

-Second, be clear about the goal of your virtual brainstorming session.
+Next, be clear about the goal of your virtual brainstorming session.
 You should set a time limit for each topic that you’re discussing so that you don’t get carried off into tangents and lose sight of your objectives.
 This will help you make better use of your team’s time and ensure that all of your ideas are relevant and valuable.
 If you need extra inspiration, try using online tools like Mindmeister or Trello boards to create something visual for everyone to reference during their virtual brainstorming sessions.

-Third, ask for feedback after each virtual brainstorming meeting so that you can improve your collaboration process.
+Finally, ask for feedback after each virtual brainstorming meeting so that you can improve your collaboration process.
 You could send out an anonymous survey asking people what worked well and what didn’t work as well—or just do an informal feedback session.

 Do you have any additional tips for facilitating a virtual brainstorming session?
 Share them in the comments!